 B. God gives grace to the humble

-Philippians 2:3-5, Do nothing from selfishness or empty conceit, but with humility of mind regard one another is more important than yourselves; do not merely look out for your own personal interests, but also for the interests of others.
-Have this attitude in yourselves which was also in Christ Jesus.
+He tells us in Philippians 2 what it looks like.
+He says, "Do nothing from selfishness or empty conceit."
+That is pride defying right there.
+"Do nothing from selfishness or empty conceit, but with humility of mind, regard one another as more important than yourselves."
+Do not merely look out for your own personal interest but also for the interest of others,

 C. Cast all your cares upon Him

 Then He adds something interesting.
 In 1 Peter 5, He says, God opposes to the proud.
 He gives grace to the humble.
 Humble yourselves, therefore."
 Then He says, "Casting your cares upon him," casting your cares.
 The better word in the Greek is anxieties.
 Godly humility is so important because it's very vital to faith.
 It's having confidence that God cares, that God is for you.